neuralvis/elpa-mirror/stable-melpa/ox-leanpub-readme.txt

 This package contains three libraries:

-- `ox-leanpub-markua.el' exports Org files in Leanpub’s Markua format (see URL `https://leanpub.com/markua/read'), the default and recommended format for Leanpub books and courses
+- `ox-leanpub-markua.el' exports Org files in Leanpub’s Markua format (see `https://leanpub.com/markua/read'), the default and recommended format for Leanpub books and courses.

-- `ox-leanpub-markdown.el' exports Org files in Leanpub Flavored Markdown (LFM) (see URL `https://leanpub.com/lfm/read'), the original markup format for Leanpub books.
+- `ox-leanpub-markdown.el' exports Org files in Leanpub Flavored Markdown (LFM) (see `https://leanpub.com/lfm/read'), the original markup format for Leanpub books.

 - `ox-leanpub-book.el' exports an Org file in multiple files and directories in the structure required by Leanpub, including the necessary `manuscript/'